Inferring nonequilibrium thermodynamics from tilted equilibrium using information-geometric Legendre transform: Sufficient conditions for the realizability condition

-The solution of this Fokker--Planck equation is known to be asymptotically Gaussian.
-Indeed, the $n$th cumulant ($n = 1,2,\dots$) decays exponentially in time as $\exp (-2n \mu a t)$ to the equilibrium value~\cite{gardiner2009stochastic}, and the equilibrium values are zero except for $n=2$.
-Thus, only the first two cumulants remain significant after the initial fast transition, which means the distribution is close to Gaussian.
+Even if the initial distribution is not Gaussian, the realizability condition holds asymptotically after the initial fast transition.
+Restricting to a one-dimensional case for simplicity, in which $a$, $b$, and $\mu$ are scalar, we write the solution of the Fokker--Planck equation in terms of the changes in the cumulants.
+The deviation of the $n$th cumulant ($n = 1,2,\dots$) from its equilibrium value decays exponentially in time as $\exp (-2n \mu a t)$~\cite{kampen2007stochastic}, and the equilibrium values are zero for $n\geq 3$.
+Thus, only the first two cumulants remain significant after the initial fast transition, which means that the distribution is close to Gaussian, and the realizability condition holds asymptotically.

-As in the main text, we assume that we can measure the two observables $B_1(x) = x$ and $ B_2(x) = x^2 - \kB T/2a$, where we have used that the variance is $s_0^2 = \kB T/2a$.
-Therefore, the modified state energy due to the external fields is